The more research that is being conducted on CBD, the more impressive this non-intoxicating cannabinoid becomes.

 The Vitamin & Supplement Industry

-To say that the vitamin and supplement industry is booming is as big an understatement as saying the Grand Canyon is ‘kind of big’; the entire industry is worth approximately $37 billion per annum in the U.S., and the FDA doesn’t have the power to regulate it.
+To say that the vitamin and supplement industry is booming is as big an understatement as saying the Grand Canyon is ‘kind of big’; the entire industry is worth approximately $37 billion per annum in the U.S., and the FDA doesn’t have great authority to regulate it.

 That said, even those who are dubious about the market understand that the body needs additional nutrients to operate at maximum capacity.
 Below, we look at the vitamins & minerals we genuinely need, and see how CBD compares to your Recommended Daily Allowance (RDA).

-CBD Vs. Vitamins
+CBD Vs. Vitamins: A Comparison

 This is one of the most important ‘additions’ to a diet because most of us don’t get enough from food or the sun.
 Vitamin D supports a healthy immune system, strong bones, and overall good health.
 If you live in a sunny area, you can get a decent amount of sunshine a day, otherwise, you need assistance.
 The RDA of Vitamin D is 400 IU, and most decent multivitamins will have that amount.

 While shelled hemp seeds may have less than 10 IU per 100g, companies such as Hemp Traders fortify theirs so that they contain as much as 2,277.5 IU per 100g!

 Zinc is created by the body and is found in our cells.
 It aids the immune system by fighting off bacteria and viruses, and also helps makes the genetic material in our cells such as proteins and DNA.
 The RDA for men is 11 mg and 8 mg for women.
 100 g of hulled hemp seeds contain 9.9 mg of Zinc, so…

 Also known as retinol, Vitamin A is a strong antioxidant that is crucial for vision, and it also aids the growth of soft tissue and skeletal tissue such as teeth and skin.
 Our RDA is 900 IU for men and 700 IU for women.
 Since hemp seeds only contain 11 IU of vitamin A per 100g…

 Vitamins B6 and B12

 All B vitamins play a vital role in a wide range of psychological and physical functions – among other things, hey aid in skin health, eye health, and general nerve function.
 B6 helps maintain a healthy nervous system, while B12 helps your mood, memory, heart, skin, and digestion system.

 The RDA for B6 is 2mg, and for B12 it is 6 IU.
 100g of hemp seeds contain 0.6mg of B6 and no B12 whatsoever.

 The most important of these are Omega-3 and Omega-6.
 We should consume these fatty acids in a 3:1 ratio, but in the average American diet, the number is closer to 25:1.
 As such, we consume too much Omega-3 and too little Omega-6 (though in some cases, people don’t eat enough of either!).
 Fatty acids offer dozens of health benefits, including improved brain and cardiovascular health.

 The most useful type of Omega-3s are DHA and EPA, and your combined RDA for these is 250-500mg.
 Your RDA of Omega-6 is 17g for men and 12g for women (aged 19-50).
 100g of hemp seeds contain 9 grams of Omega-3 and an incredible 28g of Omega-6, so…

 These are living species of microorganisms, and we need them for improved digestion and a healthy immune system response.
 There is a wide range of yogurts that contain these healthy bacteria, but beware of the sugary versions as they more or less offset the benefits.

 Verdict: Although there are endocannabinoids in the gut and intestinal lining, CBD cannot replicate the effects of probiotics.
 However, you can use cannabidiol with probiotic yogurts to enhance the efficiency of absorption and digestion.

 As well as being one of the most effective vitamins, Vitamin C is also one of the safest, primarily because it is almost impossible to overdose on it.
 It helps protect against deficiencies in the immune system, and also prevents eye disease, skin wrinkling, and cardiovascular disease.